Salix-OS/docs.salixos.org/content/user/boot-into-existing-installation/_index.md

 ---
-title: "Boot into existing installation on hard disk using installation CD"
+title: "Boot Into Existing Installation on Hard Disk Using Installation CD"
-menutitle: "Boot into existing installation"
+linktitle: "Boot Into Existing Installation"
 ---

 After installing Salix to hard disk my LILO or GRUB was broken.
 How can